ofelcan164/API/sections/file_types.md

 File Types
 ==========

 Each file in Image Relay is assigned a file type.
-Different file types have different sets of metadata associated with them.
+Different file types have different sets of metadata terms associated with them.

-_**Note** that on the web, this is known as a Metadata Template.
+_**Note:** On the web, file types are referred to interchangeably with Metadata Templates.
 Not all plans have the ability to create new templates and alter the terms associated with your default template.
-Accounts require `Admin Access to Metadata Tools` for this funcionality to be accessible.
+Accounts require `Admin Access to Metadata Tools` for this functionality to be accessible.
 Please contact support@imagerelay.com if you have questions about your plan features._

 Get File Types
 --------------